Bear bites man that fed it

 “That’s when the bear attacked him,” Ipsen said.

-Mabalot was found rinsing his wounds in the lake by a park ranger.
+Mabalot was found rinsing his wounds by a park ranger.
 He was taken to an Anchorage hospital and treated for scratches on his back and a puncture wound to his jaw.

 “It was a very short, quick attack,” Ipsen said.
 “He didn’t really even know what had happened to him.”